SheriffKoder/Course--phase-4--NextJS-DBA/Readme.md

 - **Full route caching** for non-dynamic pages, production mode check
 - Exploring other ways of fetching data (local sql-lite database)
 - Set/control cache on local databases using react's cache and next.js's unstable_cache where we can use also revalidatePath and revalidateTag
+- to use run 'npm run dev' and open the backend directory and run 'node app.js'

+## **`Fitness user authentication Project`*
+>**section7-njs-authentication-fitness**
+- **Create a user with sql-lite**
+- use the @actions/auth-actions.js to get, validate data from the form component by using it in the useFormState
+- return error messages from @actions/auth-actions.js to be used in the form
+- store the new user in the database in @actions/auth-actions.js using @lib/user.js
+- use @util/hash.js to hash and verify passwords
+- use try/catch at @actions/auth-actions.js to catch user creation errors thrown from the database to return to the form and be displayed to the user